Universum GANs: Improving GANs through contradictions: Universum GAN (U-GAN)

 \section{Universum GAN (U-GAN)}

-With the preliminaries on different learning settings in place, and a unified loss to solve the C\&S loss for all these settings; next we introduce a new modified universum GAN game below (see Fig.~\ref{fig:sgan_game}),
+With the preliminaries on different learning settings in place, and a unified loss to solve the C\&S loss for all these settings; next we introduce the new universum GAN game (see Fig.~\ref{fig:sgan_game}),